 Project Case Study

-CommCare is being implemented in Tanzania, Bangladesh, Mexico, and Afghanistan for various pilot projects including HIV patient management, family planning, ensuring safe pregnancy guidelines, patient referrals, and support of vulnerable children.
+CommCare is being implemented in Tanzania, Bangladesh, and Mexico for various pilot projects including HIV patient management, family planning, ensuring safe pregnancy guidelines, patient referrals, and support of vulnerable children.
 In Tanzania, CommCare is enabling CHWs to engage, follow up on, and monitor pregnant women more effectively.
 The system is deployed on low-cost Nokia 3110c and 2700c phones.

 Read more about CommCare